-The Northern Norway in winter, with only a couple of hours of daily twilight, through most of the day is dark and cold.
+Northern Norway in winter, with only a couple of hours of daily twilight, through most of the day is dark and cold.
 We were there around the full Moon – no, the nights were not dark at all.
-The moonlight was very strong as it would like to compensate for the lacking sunlight.
+The moonlight was powerful as it would like to compensate for the lacking sunlight.
 You saw, what was around you even on the far horizon.
 But on a day, when there were clouds in the sky with the Moon low somewhere beyond a mountain and no settlements spreading the artificial lights for miles, you did not see a thing.

 Besides, the area is mountainous with fjords of cold water crossing the land here and there forcing you to take long round ways.
-No, the day-to-day life under those conditions although not impossible without modern infrastructure, would be difficult during the polar night.
+No, the day-to-day life under those conditions, although not impossible without modern infrastructure, would be difficult during the polar night.

-The harsh climate and topographic conditions are however only one of the explanations, why Vikings preferred to sail and conquer to the South.
-There are several reasons given by the historians for this.
-Besides territories held strong by the Saxons or Charlemagne (>>>) and his descendants, Europe had its weaker spots like present British Islands, Northern France (Normandy >>>), or some Slavic territories (present-day Ukraine).
+The harsh climate and topographic conditions are, however, only one of the explanations, why Vikings preferred to sail and conquer to the South.
+There are several reasons given by historians for this.
+Besides territories held firm by the Saxons or Charlemagne (>>>) and his descendants, Europe had its weaker spots like present British Islands, Northern France (Normandy >>>), or some Slavic territories (present-day Ukraine).
 They were comparatively easy targets to conquer and settle in.
 The climate and geography there were not as severe as in Scandinavia.
-The life was simply easier.
+Life was simply easier.
 The Viking expansion included further settlements on Iceland and Greenland as well as some presence in Southern Europe vulnerable after the fall of the Roman Empire (>>>).

-In line with common understanding Vikings were warriors.
+In line with a shared understanding, Vikings were warriors.
 But many of their undertakings was not just engaging in battles.
 They were sailors and merchants.
 But they were also pirates, who raided the coastal cities and villages taking hostages.
 The kidnapped people were later sold as slaves.
 Vikings are thus to a vital extent responsible for the revival of slave trades in England in the early Middle Ages with Bristol and Chester as the major hubs (>>>).
-It was however also a Viking descendant, the Norma king William the Conqueror, who abolished slavery for good on British Isles.
+It was however also a Viking descendant, the Norman King William the Conqueror, who abolished slavery for good on the British Isles.